QualiSystems/devguide_source/_orchestration/8.1.0/the-oob-orchestration.md

 sandbox.execute_teardown()
 {% endhighlight %}

-Make sure to follow these steps while implementing a custom teardown orchestration:
+Make sure to follow these steps when implementing a custom teardown orchestration:
 1. Create a copy of the appropriate script, (see below for extension options), and upload the updated version separately into CloudShell Portal as a Teardown script.
 DO NOT remove steps from the teardown workflow.
 However, you can add your own steps or change the order of execution.

 2. Make sure not to name your extended script ‘teardown’ but give it a more specific name.
 The name ‘teardown’ is a reserved name, which may cause unexpected behavior when used on a setup script.